 (Passage: Deuteronomy 23)

-Meanwhile, God will not forget any promise a man/woman chooses to forget!
-He will require redemption of every promise, and he may delay anyone’s future blessing as a consequence of a failed promise.
+Meanwhile, God will not forget any promise that a man (or woman) chooses to forget!
+He will require the redemption of every promise, and he may delay anyone’s future blessing as a consequence of a failed promise.

 Therefore, believers must consider it an important matter to be sensitive in the presence of their God.

 Everyone ought to honor his/her words, and not be loose in the speech by making irrational promises to him.
 Also, we must duly redeem our pledges in a timely fashion so that they can be acceptable.

 However, believers must understand that our call to honor the principle of redeeming vows to God does not indicate his sense of lack.

 Jehovah is not poor, and he doesn’t need our gifts to survive; he only needs our proof of faithfulness so that he can be motivated to shower more blessings into our lives.

 Once we can prove we are persons of our words, the Creator will release his remarkable blessings for our benefit, and for the glorification of his name.